Yukino2002/WEC-Cryptography/Readme.md

 OPXWODPSKQLONCXQNUJEOLXPWAEHMOUZOEQXXVKUJOWBLMWXPQUIOELPMYKYEHMOGOKYQXAXKYKDLYQZYLYHAWWBLMWXQYLWVWOY

 </br><b>3.
 Applying Caesar Cipher:</b>
-The first statement gives us the hint of using caesar cipher on the encrypted message.
-Iterating brute force through all the 26 possible solutions we get:
+The first statement gives us the hint of using caesar cipher on the encrypted message, being that all the characters in uppercase alphabets.
+Iterating brute force through all the 26 possible solutions and manually checking them, we get:</br></br>

->
+>THE NEXT CIPHER KEYSQUARE IS THE ALPHABETS WITHOUT J</br>
+STBASHTWOUPSRGBURYNISPBTAEILQSYDSIUBBZOYNSAFPQABTUYMSIPTQCOCILQSKSOCUBEBOCOHPCUDCPCLEAAFPQABUCPAZASC

+</br><b>4.
+Applying Playfair Cipher:</b> The first statement gives us the hint of using playfair cipher on the second statement, which is still encrypted.